Security in Power BI

 - Choose the “Security” option.

 - It will show a row-level security option for you.
 Enter the email address of the respective sales manager here and click on the “Add” option.

 Now save it.
 Like this, we can create row-level security in Power BI.

 Note: Power BI dashboard file can also be downloaded from the link below, and the final output can be viewed.

 Things to Remember

-- Once the Row Level Security is created in Power BI Desktop you need to publish the report to Power BI Services and you need to have a paid version of Power BI Services to share the report with the concerned person.
+- Once the Row Level Security is created in Desktop, you need to publish the report to Power BI Services, and you need to have a paid version to share the report with the concerned person.

 - Only filtered data can be viewed from the concerned person.